Toy Story 2: Plot

-Both Buzzes and the rest of the search party arrive at the apartment, but Woody initially refuses to go home with them.
-Shortly after the search party leaves, Woody reconsiders and invites the Woody's Roundup toys to join him and become Andy's toys.
-While a hesitant Jessie and an enthusiastic Bullseye accept Woody's offer, Pete refuses and blocks the others from leaving; having never been played with, he is adamant about going to the museum.
+Experiencing a conflict of choices, Woody refuses to go home to stay with the Roundup toys.
+Shortly after the search party leaves, Woody has a change of heart, inviting Jessie, Bullseye and Stinky Pete to join him and become Andy's toys.
+While a hesitant Jessie and an enthusiastic Bullseye accept Woody's offer, Pete refuses and blocks them from leaving, as he is adamant about going to the museum.
 Al returns to the apartment and takes the Woody's Roundup collection to the airport.
-On the elevator ride down, Zurg appears and fights Utility Belt Buzz until he is knocked off the elevator by Rex.
-The two end up reconciling after Buzz learns Zurg is his father, while Andy's Buzz and the other toys pursue Al to the airport in a Pizza Planet truck while being accompanied by three toy aliens.
-Following a prolonged pursuit through the airport's baggage sorting system—during which Pete re-opens the tear in Woody's arm—the other toys subdue Pete and place him in the backpack of a little girl, who takes Pete with her.
-They save Bullseye, but Jessie is loaded onto the plane.
-Woody, Buzz, and Bullseye work together to save her just as the plane takes off.
-The toys then return home to Andy's house.
+On the elevator ride down, Zurg appears and fights the toys until he is knocked off the elevator by Rex.
+They learn that Zurg is Buzz's father, and Ultra Buzz stays behind to reconcile with Zurg.
+Andy's Buzz and the other toys pursue Al to the airport by driving a Pizza Planet truck, accompanied by three toy aliens from the restaurant.

-Andy returns from Cowboy Camp that night, plays with Jessie and Bullseye, and repairs Woody and Wheezy the following morning.
-Al mourns the loss of the lucrative deal with the toy museum on television.
-Woody tells Buzz that he no longer fears Andy losing interest in him.
+Buzz and the rest of Andy's toys pursue the baggage through the airport's baggage handling system to recover Woody, Jessie and Bullseye.
+Stinky Pete knocks Buzz and retaliates against Woody by ripping his arm again.
+Buzz and the others work together to subdue Pete with camera flashes, placing him in the backpack of a young girl, who takes him away with her.
+Bullseye is saved, but Jessie is loaded onto a baggage tractor and taken to the plane.
+Woody, Buzz, and Bullseye race to rescue her before the plane takes off.
+The toys return to Andy's house.
+Andy returns from Cowboy Camp that night, and finds all of the toys on his bed, ready to be played with.
+The next morning, Woody's arm and Wheezy's broken squeaker are repaired, and Jessie and Bullseye find the comfort of their new home.
+Al mourns the loss of the lucrative deal with the toy museum on a TV advertisement, and leaves in despair, much to the toys' amusement.
+As the toys celebrate, Woody tells Buzz that he no longer fears Andy losing interest in him, promising to keep each other company for "infinity and beyond".